maorsaadon/OS_Ex2/README.md

   In order to run this project follow this steps:
   1. Download zip from our reposetory : push on code -> Download zip.
   2. Extract all on yor computer.
-  3. Open a new java project.
-  4. Open the file in the workspace - Ubuntu 20.04 LTS.
+  3. Open the file in the workspace - Ubuntu 20.04 LTS.
-  5. execute "make all"
+  4. execute "make all"
-  6. run any of the following tools
+  5. run any of the following tools

 ## cmp: